Alleviating Digital Eye Strain in the Workplace

 There are 20 different themes to choose from.
 While the themes are purely aesthetic, they enable call center agents to find a theme that is most pleasing to their eyes and helps to alleviate eye strain.

-Another way the Web Agent application helps agents reduce eye strain is that when the zoom or magnifier settings are utilized, text remains clear and easy to read.
+Another way the Web Agent application helps agents reduce eye strain is that when the zoom or magnifier settings are utilized, the text remains clear and easy to read.
 The application is scalable which enables agents to expand or shrink the web browser without causing it to become blurry or pixelated.